 - Your local sex shop: Also called ‘adult toy stores.’
 One benefit of going to a sex shop is that they may have samples that you can try (both in store, e.g. just to feel with your fingers) or to take home.
 In Chicago, we have found G Boutique to be a well-stocked, knowledgeable, well-kept shop that is friendly to women of all ages and identities.

 And how exactly do I use a lubricant?

 Lubricants should be used immediately prior to intercourse (hint: keep the lubricant close to the bed, or wherever you typically get intimate).
 The amount to use will depend on the type of lubricant, but aim between the size of a dime and a quarter.
 The lubricant can be applied to a woman’s vulva and the opening to the vagina, and/or directly to the penis or vibrator/dilator.
 The lubricant may feel cold so you might want to rub your hands together to warm the lubricant up before applying.
 NOTE: Lubricants can be used for anal sex as the anus does not self-lubricate.
 Remember: if you are using latex condoms make sure a water-based option is available.

 Are lubricants my only option to address vaginal dryness?

 As mentioned above, vaginal estrogen is an option for some women.
 There are also non-hormonal products such as over-the-counter vaginal moisturizers.
-Like lubricants, there is not good evidence that one type is better than another.
+Like lubricants, there is not high-quality evidence that one type is better than another.
 Unlike lubricants, moisturizers are used for maintenance (a couple times a week) instead of during sexual activity.
 Even if you choose to use a moisturizer, you may still need or want to use a lubricant during sexual activity.

 So what now?